FOUNDER, EXECUTIVE DIRECTOR, Teacher And Coach

 Madeleine Chill - Madeleine is a Sophomore at the University of Connecticut where she studies Spanish and Human Rights.
 Previous to UConn, she spent three semesters at Manchester Community College where she achieved President's List every semester, was President of Alpha Mu Gamma (a foreign language honor society), and tutored other students in Spanish and ESL.
 She debated with Westfield Academy for two years as a high-school-age homeschooler, and won several awards in Persuasive Speaking and Ethical Dilemmas.
 She has been a writer since childhood, and was named Connecticut Youth State Poetry Champion in 2012.
 She is deeply passionate about human rights, particularly food justice and queer issues.
 In her spare time, she takes care of objectively too many houseplants and speaks broken Italian.

-Debate, Model UN Instructor and Summer Camp Program Assistant
+Debate, Model UN and Annex Instructor and Summer Camp Program Assistant

 Spencer Murray - Spencer is a rising senior at Hampshire College in Amherst.
 He is an alum of Kingswood Oxford School in West Hartford, Connecticut.
 His debating prowess has taken Spencer around the globe, to exotic locales such as Vancouver, Canada and Brisbane, Australia.
 In these competitions, his most prestigious accolades were the John Aimers Trophy for Top American speaker at the International Independent School Public Speaking Competition and the Second Place After Dinner Speech at the World Individual Debate and Public Speaking Championships.
 He served as Co-President of KO's Forensic Union.
 More recently, he has turned his gift of gab towards radio, co-hosting Paul Milligan’s Monkey Hour on Yurt Internet Radio.
 Spencer has been our Program Assistant at the Westfield Debate Camp for the past six years.